lxcxuebao/mecheye_cpp_interface/README.md

 ##### sample1_parameter.cpp

-This sample mainly shows how to set camera's paramters like exporeture time.
+This sample mainly shows how to set camera's paramters like exposure time.

 First, we need to know the actual ip address of camera and set it, and then connect: